autifyhq/autify-javascript-snippets/content/en/snippets/mouse/click.md

 ie_support: true
 ---

-This snippet finds an element by a CSS selector, and click it.
+Fire a click event to a specified element.
+Use this snippet when a click cannot be recorded for some reason.

 ```js
 /**